Flowgorithm Data Types

 Examples include words, letters, digits, or anything else we might send with a text message.

-courseName = “CS100”
+- courseName like “CS100”

 Boolean

-The Boolean data type can only store either “True” or “False” values.
+The Boolean data type can only store “True” or “False” values.
 Boolean variables allow us to make decisions in the flowcharts.
 The Variable Watch Window displays the Boolean data type variables in gray-green color.

 Example:

 A real-world example of a Boolean data type that can hold only two values is a fan switch.
-The switch can be in only two states either ON or OFF.
+The switch can be in only two states, either ON or OFF.
 The truth value of the Boolean expressions can either be true or false.

 isSwitchOn = true

-The Boolean data type is also called as Logical data type.
+The Boolean data type is also called the Logical data type.
 The Boolean data type and the Boolean expression are the basis of decision-making in a flowchart.
 In the above example, the height of the table is 34.5 inches.
 The truth values for the expression can be much like Yes or No values:

 Is the table height greater than 20 inches? -> Yes/ True